phuchoang2603/sis-arxiv-vad-papers/content/papers/Text-Driven_Traffic_Anomaly_Detection_With_Temporal_High-Frequency_Modeling_in_Driving_Videos/index.md

 categories:
 - Hybrid
 github_link:
-description: The paper introduces TTHF, a novel single-stage method aligning video clips with text prompts for traffic anomaly detection.
+summary: The paper introduces TTHF, a novel single-stage method aligning video clips with text prompts for traffic anomaly detection.
 It emphasizes modeling high frequency in the temporal domain to capture dynamic changes in driving scenes, and proposes an attentive anomaly focusing mechanism to